Mario Cea's image, The blue trail, has won the 2016 Wildlife Photographer of the Year People's Choice Award

 The arrow-like dive of a kingfisher is the winner of the Wildlife Photographer of the Year People's Choice Award.
 Almost 25,000 nature fans voted, and Spanish photographer Mario Cea's shot, The blue trail, emerged as the favourite.

-Jo-Anne's image was chosen from a shortlist of 24, selected by the Natural History Museum from almost 50,000 entries submitted for the 2017 competition.
-The picture will be showcased in the Wildlife Photographer of the Year exhibition at the Natural History Museum in London until it closes on 28 May.
+Mario's image will be showcased in the Wildlife Photographer of the Year exhibition at the Natural History Museum until it closes on 10 September.